Metapanzer/Metapanzer/README.md

 # Hi, I'm Krisna Sandy Pribadi 👋

-I'm a full stack JavaScript web developer with a background in psychology and human resources.
+I'm a full stack JavaScript web developer with a background in human resources and bachelor of psychology from Gadjah Mada University.
 I recently graduated from Purwadhika Digital Technology School, where I learned the following skills:

 - HTML/CSS
 - JavaScript